On the extended T-system of type $C_3$: Acknowledgements

 \section{Acknowledgements}

-The author is very grateful to Jacob Greenstein, Evgeny Mukhin, Tomoki Nakanishi, and Charles A. S. Young for stimulating discussions.
-The author would like to thank the anonymous referees for their useful suggestions and helpful comments.
-This research is partially supported by the National Natural Science Foundation of China (no. 11371177) and the Fundamental Research Funds for the Central Universities (Grant No. lzujbky-2012-12).
+The author is very grateful to Evgeny Mukhin, Tomoki Nakanishi, and Charles A. S. Young for stimulating discussions.
+This research was partially supported by the National Natural Science Foundation of China (no. 11371177) and the Fundamental Research Funds for the Central Universities (Grant No. lzujbky-2012-12).